shaneyvincent/Giterdun/READERSSS.md

-"Making another attempt to push a read me.IDK"
+"Making another attempt to push a read me.IDK!!!"